yongchingyan/merquri-weather-app/README.md

 # IMPROVEMENTS

 - Could break the app.css file into smaller files.
 - Could introduce emotionCss / js in css to handle dynamic css changes more neatly.
 - Could store the colour scheme and font sizes in a stylesheet and use SCSS / SASS / EmotionCss to reference the stylesheet, makes its easier to change colorscheme without much refactoring.
+- Could write unit tests in react-testing-library / jest.